 Source: Office of the Maine Attorney General, Office of Chief Medical Examiner, Maine Drug Death Report 2020.; Office of the Maine Attorney General and the Office of Behavioral Health, Maine Monthly Overdose Report for June 2021.

 Potent and deadly fentanyl and fentanyl analogs are fueling the drug death crisis.

 After the initial rise in drug overdose deaths in the late 1990s and early 2000s due to addictive pharmaceutical opioids, fatalities fluxtuated between 153 and 179 annually from 2002 to 2013.
 In 2014, a sharp increase in non-pharmaceutical fentanyl and fentanyl analogs began showing up in drug death toxicology reports fueling a new increase in fatal overdoses.

-This metric is an indicator of the number of drug deaths cause by heroin and morphine and those caused by non-pharmaceutical fentanyl and its analogs.
+This metric is an indicator of the number of drug deaths caused by nonpharmaceutical opioids such as fentanyl and its analogs and pharmaceutical opioids.
 This data is provided through a partnership between the Office of the Chief Medical Examiner and the University of Maine.
 It is updated annually.

 Drugs other than opioids, alone or in combination with other drugs and alcohol, are also contributing to the overdose deaths of Mainers.

 Stimulants such as cocaine and methamphetamines and sedatives such as benzodiazepines used either alone or in combination with other drugs and alcohol are an emerging as a cause of drug-related deaths in Maine.